 Loss of smell

-However, data from the ZOE COVID Symptom study states that headache, fever, runny nose, and sore throat were more common in the people infected with the delta variant.
+However, data from the ZOE COVID Symptom study states that headache, fever, runny nose, and sore throat were more common in people infected with the delta variant.

 What does the Delta Variant Mean for the Unvaccinated?